 Plus, PRO, Business, and Premium members can choose to store their source files on Vimeo.

 Enabling source file storage

 In your Account Settings, click the Videos tab, then select Upload Defaults.
 There, under the heading "Video preferences," you'll see a check box called "Keep source video files."
 Once that's checked, your source files will be stored on any uploads you make going forward.
 Checking the box will not restore any files that have already been removed.
-The same goes for when you upgrade — once your membership is at PRO or above, you'll have to go and manually enable this setting.
+The same goes for when you upgrade — once your membership is at Plus or above, you'll have to go and manually enable this setting.

 Downloading source files